-We were appointed as auditors of the company on 12 November 2020 and therefore represents an engagement of four years.
+We were first appointed as auditors of the group and company on 12 November 2020.
+Our appointment has been renewed annually by a shareholders' resolution representing a total period of uninterrupted engagement appointment of five years.

-The engagement partner on the audit resulting in this independent auditor's report is Mark Bugeja.
+The Principal on the audit resulting in this independent auditor's report is Mark Bugeja.

-Mark Bugeja (Partner) for and on behalf of
+Mark Bugeja (Principal) for and on behalf of

+GRANT THORNTON

-GRANT THORNTON Certified Public Accountants
+Certified Public Accountants

-Fort Business Centre Triq L-Intornjatur, Zone 1 Central Business District Birkirkara CBD 1050 Malta
+Business Centre Triq L-Intornjatur, Zone 1 Central Business District Birkirkara CBD 1050 Malta